Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 Well I had the same thing years ago.

-That didn't make it alright.
+That didn't make it all right.

 What you need to do is this.

-That didn't make it alright.
+That doesn't make it all right.

 Who wasn't in a hurry to cheer me up or whatever,

-But who was able to sit quietly there with me,
+But who was able to sit quietly there with me whatever it was I was going through.

-And that the quality of peacefulness was what enabled me to find that sense of inner stillness and wellbeing.
+And that the quality of peacefulness was what enabled me to find that sense of inner stillness and well-being.

-It was really extraordinary how it happened.
+It was really extraordinary.

-It's something we can do for humanity.
+It's something we can do for humanity,

 It's not a small thing.